amyfishencord/Remote-Work-and-Mental-Health/README.md

 # Remote Work and Mental Health
- Data exploration in R on remote work and mental health
+ Data exploration in RStudio on Remote Workn and Mental Health dataset.